FilipeReynaud/dice-games/README.md

 ## How to Run

-To run this application, open a terminal and run the following
+To run this application, execute the following steps.
+1. Open a terminal and run `npm install`

-`npm start`
+1. Now, run `npm start`

+Note that in some cases, `npm` needs `sudo` to be able to run in your machine.

-then, open a browser and go to
+3. Then, open a browser and go to `localhost:1234`

-`localhost:1234`

 ## Sneak Peek